 The tournament is Van Gaal’s international swan song.
 He has already announced his retirement from the national team after the World Cup and will be replaced by another veteran, Guus Hiddink.

 Van Gaal succeeded Bert van Marwijk after the Dutch crashed out of the 2012 European Championship without winning a single point in group play.
 He immediately set about rebuilding the team and seeking to play more attractive attacking football.

 It is a measure of the work Van Gaal has undertaken that he has handed international team debuts to 25 players — enough to form two complete teams and have a few reserves on the bench.

 But his main front line remains unchanged from the last World Cup.
-Van Persie will spearhead the attack, who appears to be fully recovered from a sprained left knee he picked up after scoring a hat trick in Manchester United’s 3-0 Champions League win over Olympiakos in March.
+Van Persie will spearhead the attack, if he has fully recovered from a sprained left knee he picked up after scoring a hat trick in Manchester United’s 3-0 Champions League win over Olympiakos in March.

 In one of the most serious injury losses for Van Gaal, Roma midfielder Kevin Strootman will definitely not be fit for Brazil after having reconstructive surgery on his left knee to repair injuries to his anterior cruciate ligament and medial and lateral meniscus.

 Van Gaal called the powerful midfield dynamo’s absence, a “blood-letting” for his squad.